luiserdef/twitter-real-verified/README.md

 </p>

 ## Dev
-Popup it is created with React and bundled with esbuild.
+Popup it's created with React.
+Proyect use esbuild.

 After cloning the project.